kaushlendraghosh/DelAssignment/README.md

 **For boilerplate and setup** — I used AI to speed up the initial setup.
 Things like setting up the Express server, configuring database models, and writing the basic CRUD route structure.
 These are patterns I've written before, so using AI here was more about saving time on the repetitive parts rather than learning something new.

 **For the AI service integration** — I wrote the core logic for generating the prompt myself, including fetching task data and calculating overdue tasks.
-I used AI to help with the OpenAI SDK syntax, particularly the chat.completions.create call, to ensure I was using the latest format.
+I used AI to help with the Gemini SDK syntax to ensure I was using the latest format.

 **For validation and error handling** — I set up the Joi schemas by referring to what the frontend was already sending, and used AI to double-check edge cases I might have missed (like regex patterns for user names, proper UUID validation on route params).